licarijd/data-structures-and-algorithms/Searching, BFS and DFS/Graph and Tree Traversals/Breadth-First Search and Depth-First Search/readme.txt

 ** BFS uses additional memory (it's necessary to track the child nodes of each node on a given level, while traversing that level).
-We need to track every node and it's children in order.
+We need to track every node and it's children in order, so that once we get to the end of the level, we go baack to the beginning and visit the children nodes of the first node, second node, third node etc.

 Depth-First Search